This week inHusker history

 1961: The university announces that the 1960 season was a record-setter for attendance.

-2006: Defensive coordinator Kevin Cosgrove dismisses talk of switching to a 3-4 defense because of the Huskers' depth at linebacker.
+2006: Defensive coordinator Kevin Cosgrove dismisses talk that the Huskers' depth at linebacker might lead to a switch to 3-4 defense.

 2011: Tim Beck, newly promoted to offensive coordinator, says his new scheme means Nebraska is essentially starting over on offense.